chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

   - `strip`
   - `patch`

 Each pipeline can have one or more parameters that should be provided as keypairs in a `with` entry.
-For example, this is how a download-and-check step looks like in the melange YAML, using the built-in pipeline `fetch`:
+For example, a download-and-check has the following structure in the melange YAML, using the built-in pipeline `fetch`:

 ```yaml
   - uses: fetch